Department Website

 - Note that AP and other advanced standing credit by exam cannot be used to place into, or ahead in, the Mathematics for Economics I, II, III sequence (MATH-UA 131, 132, 133).
 These exam credits are not equivalent to any course in this sequence.

-The following placement exams in mathematics are offered regularly for students to take in order to:
+Placement exams in mathematics are offered regularly for students to take in order to:

-- place into MATH-UA 121 Calculus I or MATH-UA 131 Mathematics for Economics I
+- place into MATH-UA 121 Calculus I OR MATH-UA 131 Mathematics for Economics I

 - place into MATH-UA 122 Calculus II